rpm-software-management/dnf5/doc/dnf5.conf.5.rst

    a file with the same name is present in both directories, only the file from the user configuration directory is added to the list.
 The distribution file is then masked by the user file.
-2. Options are retreived in order from the list The configuration from the next file overrides the previous one.
+2. Options are retrieved in order from the list The configuration from the next file overrides the previous one.
 The last option wins.

 .. _user_configuration_dir-label: